ente-io/ente/infra/docs/remote-desktop.md

 This is handy, e.g., when creating test environments with large disks, where we still need a graphical session to run the desktop app.

-Create a vanilla non-graphical Ubuntu instance (these steps should work for other distros too, the commands will change).
+Create a normal Ubuntu instance (tweak the exact commands if using a different distro).

 Install